-Maternity leave is for a continuous period of 10 weeks (but see Section II), and a further period of unpaid leave of up to four weeks for illness or disability occasioned by the pregnancy or birth.
+Maternity leave is for a continuous period of 14 weeks and a further period of unpaid leave of up to four weeks for illness or disability occasioned by the pregnancy or birth.
 The rate of statutory maternity pay is four-fifths of the employee's average daily wage.
 Paternity leave is for five days, and paternity leave pay is payable at the rate of four-fifths of the employee's average daily wage.

 It is both a civil and a criminal offence for an employer to terminate the contract of an employee who has given notice of her pregnancy until she is due to return to work on the expiry of her maternity leave.
 There is no equivalent protection for an employee taking paternity leave.

 There is no specific requirement that any employment documents must be translated into an employee's first language.
 However, it is recommended that where it is clear that the employee is not proficient in the language of the contract or the document in question, it should be translated into that employee's first language.